Nampula Mozambique Travel Guide

 Nacala-Porto acts as the sea entry point, requiring onward land travel to Nampula.

-Factor in additional travel time for land connections from Nacala to Nampula.
+Factor in additional travel time for terrestrial links from Nacala to Nampula.

-Plan your departure well in advance to avoid last-last-minute stress.
+Plan your departure well in advance to avoid last-minute stress.
 Confirm your schedule 24 hours before departure.

 Exit fees or taxes are typically included in the price of your airline ticket.
 Always verify this with your airline when booking.

-No specific exit fees are usually levied for departing by land or sea, other than standard immigration procedures.
+No specific exit fees are usually levied for departing by road or rail or sea, other than standard immigration procedures.

-It is always prudent to verify any potential departure costs with your travel provider or local authorities.
+It's always prudent to confirm any potential departure expenses associated with your travel provider or local authorities.

-Confirm your flight or bus schedule the day before you leave.
+Confirm your flight or bus schedule on the eve of departure.
 Local schedules can sometimes change.
 Have your passport, visa, and any boarding passes ready.
-Keep small denominations of local currency for any final-minute expenses or taxi fares to the airport/station.
+Keep small denominations of local currency for any last-minute expenses or taxi fares to the airport/station.